oceanprotocol/docs/content/concepts/did-ddo.md

 ### Events

-The `events` section contains informations about the transactions that created or updated the DDO.
+The `events` section contains information about the transactions that created or updated the DDO which can be useful for displaying a metadata history for provenance reasons.

 Example: